bkko79/react-scratch/README.md

 # React boilerplate from scratch

-In order to fresh-start any React project (without create-react-app nor prebuilt packages.json), I have made personal blueprint which allows me to utilize latest packages.
-Most of packages included won't be deprecated nor replaced easily, but in those cases, this document will be updated in a manner of time.
+In order to fresh-start any Typescritpty React project (without create-react-app nor prebuilt packages.json with vulnerabilities not fixed), I have made personal boilerplate which allows me to prepare latest packages.
+Most of packages included above won't be deprecated nor replaced easily, but in those obscure instances, this document will be updated in a manner of time.

-In order to abbreviate repetitive explanations over all internet, every packages mentioned on script will have its own official document link above.
-If you feel lost in any of those packages, I STRONGLY RECOMMEND to read at least first few pages from its own documentation.
+With intention to abbreviate repetitive and meaningless explanations over all internet communities, every packages mentioned will have its own official document link below.
+If you feel lost in any of those packages, I STRONGLY RECOMMEND to read at least first few pages of its own documentation.

-Few of packages are my personal tastes, so feel free to change on your forte.
+Few packages are my personal tastes, so feel free to change it on your forte.

 ## init